AndreasbCS/Ontology_Unity/README.md

 # UnityIIS - Symbolic Reasoning in Unity
 UnityIIS (Unity Intelligent Interactive Systems) is a package for the Unity Game Engine for implementing intelligent interactive systems (IIS).
 In particular, systems that integrates symbolic knowledge bases for reasoning, planning and rational decision-making in interactions with humans.

 The UnityIIS framework is divided into modules to integrate varying agent-modelling and knowledge representation tools.
-The main modules are 1) the `OWL Unity Package' to enable ontology reasoning, and 2) the `ASP Unity Package' to enable ASP-based action reasoning and planning.
+The main modules are 1) the OWL Unity Package to enable ontology reasoning, and 2) the `ASP Unity Package` to enable ASP-based action reasoning and planning.

 * Download [UnityIIS](https://github.com/AndreasbCS/Ontology_Unity/blob/a42c57959745da775012adaf584045624af9d38d/UnityIIS.unitypackage)